What's in the gaiwan?

 The term “post-fermented” highlights the defining feature of this tea: secondary fermentation.
 Black tea continues to mature and develop its flavor over time, provided it is stored properly.
 It is considered “alive,” gaining depth and complexity with age.

 Black tea originated in the late 1300s during the Ming dynasty and is still produced today in various provinces, especially near China’s western borders, where it is also known as “border tea.”
-The most famous example is Shu Pu’er, though it is the youngest, having emerged in the 1970s.
+The most famous example of hei cha is Shu Pu’er, though it is the youngest, having emerged in the 1970s.

 ☝️ Beyond Six Types